Ever taken 24,679 selfies, trying to get at least ONE that looks good? Check out my 5 quick tips for taking a better Instagram-worth selfie!

 5 – Editing your selfie

 Last, but by no means least, we come to editing.
 If you want that smart Instagram-ready look, then you must edit your selfie by hand using an editing app or use a pre-made filter.
-For filters, I like the VSCO app and if you’re confident editing your own shots, the ColourStory app is fantastic.
+For filters, I like the VSCO app and if you’re confident editing your own shots, the Photoshop Express and ColourStory apps are fantastic.